-In accordance with the SEN Code of Practice and DDA, Trust academies will admit students with already identified special educational needs and disabilities, and will identify and provide for students not previously identified as having SEND.
-Admission authorities may not refuse to admit a child because they feel unable to cater for their special educational needs or disability.
-Students with special educational needs but without Educational Health Care Plans (EHCPs) will be treated as fairly as all other applicants for admission.
-We consider applications for children who have SEND but no EHCPs on the basis of each academy's published admissions criteria.
+Trust academies will admit students with already identified special educational needs and disabilities who do not have an EHC plan, and will identify and provide for students not previously identified as having SEND.
+Admission authorities may not refuse to admit a child or young person who does not have an EHC plan because they feel unable to cater for their special educational needs or disability.
+Students with special educational needs but without Educational, Health Care Plans (EHCPs) will be treated as fairly as all other applicants for admission.
+We consider applications for children who have SEND but no EHCPs based on each academy's published admissions criteria.
 We consider such children as part of the normal admissions procedure.